leenash02/COOBOT/README.md

 # COOBOT
 An ASP.NET web application which recommends students suitable Coop vacancies from LinkedIn based on analysis done on their resumes by IBM's AI Watson.

+**IMPORTANT UPDATE!**
+This application uses Watson's Personality Insights service which has been set on the road to become deprecated.
+From the official IBM Cloud: "IBM will begin sunsetting IBM Watson Personality Insights on 1 December 2020.
+For a period of one year from this date, you will still be able to use Personality Insights.
+However, as of 1 December 2021, the offering will no longer be available."

 **OVERVIEW**

 COOBOT is a senior project developed by two software engineering students from KSA.
 Please note that this is just a DEMO/proof of concept.
 It is NOT meant to be used or relied on by actual students looking for coop/internship opportunities.
 However, it is a first step towards a final and fully reliable solution.